All about fishing for bass, in each state.

-The most sought after of all the game fish.
+Bass are the most sought after of all game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
-These very aggressive feeders are agile enough to easily chase down and catch most of their favorite foods.
+These very aggressive feeders are agile enough to easily chase down and catch their favorite foods at will.
+Visit the Bass Knowledge Center for insight on how bass live.

-They are most easily caught during a feeding spree but can be enticed into striking an anglers bait for reasons other than hunger.
-They are predatory by nature and at times will strike at anything that enters their world.
-If it moves and they can get it into their big mouth, they will attempt to eat it.
-The most popular are largemouth and smallmouth.
+Bass are most easily caught during a feeding spree, but can be enticed into striking an anglers bait for reasons other than hunger.
+They are predatory by nature and at times will strike at anything that enters their world, particularly during the spawn.
+If it moves, and they can get it into their big mouth, they will most likely attempt to eat it.
+The most popular bass species are largemouth and smallmouth.
 In certain areas of the country there are other species including spotted (or Kentucky), redeye and shoal bass.
-Learn about the best bass fishing lures and when to use them.
+Click here to learn about the best bass fishing lures and when to use them.

 Prefers slightly stained to murky water with cover and minimal current, in depths from one foot to sixty feet.
 Ideal water temperature: 60° to 80°